5x5 storage unit vs 5x10 storage unit

 Which Is Best for You: A 5x5 or 5x10 Storage Unit?

-A 5x5 storage unit is best for storing small furniture and boxes and for saving money, while a 5x10 is the best value if you have more or larger items and offers you room to grow.
+A 5x5 storage unit is best for storing small furniture and boxes, while a 5x10 is the best value if you have more or larger items and offers you room to grow.
 Use these common storage scenarios to find the right size for your needs.

 • 5x10: Upgrade to a 5x10 if you're also storing any furniture or have specialty items (bikes, sports equipment, musical instruments, etc.) that don't fit efficiently in boxes.

-• 5x5: Small retail operations storing 20-25 medium boxes of products, displays, or equipment can work within a 5x5 footprint when items stack efficiently.
+• 5x5: Small retail operations storing 20-25 medium boxes of products, displays, or equipment can work within a 5x5 footprint when stacking items efficiently.

 • 5x10: Upgrade to a 5x10 if your inventory includes larger displays or equipment, you’re storing more than 25 standard boxes, you need aisle space to access items frequently, or your business is actively growing.